narthollis/net_narthollis_www/articles/2010-34-23-internet-explorer-8-and-select/index.md

 If you clicked on them, or tabbed to them; then they would highlight, but nothing else.
 ([example][1])

 The issue it turns out is caused by the way that Internet Explorer &lt;8 handles &lt;select&gt; lists.
 More to the point the way that it treats them as special elements, not standard HTML elements.
-I was simply appending the <option> elements to the &lt;select&gt; as DOM child nodes.
+I was simply appending the &lt;option&gt; elements to the &lt;select&gt; as DOM child nodes.
 While this works correctly in every other web browser I tested (Chrome 4>, FF 3.5>, IE8) it doesn't work in IE7, which was a requirement for the project.
 It turns out that in Internet Explorer if you want to add more options to a &lt;select&gt; element you need to create new Option objects and append them to the &lt;select&gt;.objects 'array' (I say 'array' as its not really an array... but it behalves enough like one).

 (Note, I am using [Prototype][2] language extensions in the below example)
 ~~~~.javascript